bhavya444/chat-app/README.md

 4. Using terminal, type : npm install (To create all node modules including express)

-5. Paste the files in the directory
+5. Paste the Github files in the directory

 6. Using the terminal run: node server